top of page

 Or we can rebel.
 Swim against the current.
 Go slowly.
 Go gently.
 Go deliberately.

-So now - bake a cake, write a poem in a journal, send a letter, build a cubby house, draw a picture onto paper, roll pasta, preserve beautiful produce the old fashioned way.
+So now - bake a cake, write a poem, send a handwritten letter, build a cubby house, draw a picture onto paper, roll pasta, preserve beautiful produce the old fashioned way.
 Do it to stay connected to that wonderful human part of who you are.

 Share with us: how do you stay connected to the real world?